lncm/docker-specter-desktop/README.md

 This is a bit complex but the idea is to make sure there is a bitcoind installation.
 Note that the IP needs to be specified (this is as per design by the specter project).
 However we probably can hack in an entrypoint to improve the flow of things going forward.

-I also used host networking for ease of use.
+I also used host networking for ease of use, and also added ```privileged``` for  further ease of use in case your user can't access the usb socket if you would like to run as a bridge to HWI or use the ```--hwibridge``` flag

 ```yaml
 version: '3.8'